-Reaching for the chocolate and crisps in the days leading up to your period?
-Here’s why and how to deal with them.
+Find yourself reaching for the chocolate and crisps in the days leading up to your period?
+Here's why and how to deal with the cravings.

 Shane Walsh is a personal trainer and qualified nutritionist who specialises in female weight loss; he’s worked with hundreds of women, not only to help them reach their goals, but also to educate and understand their bodies better.
 In the process, he has helped women of all ages deal with hormonal activity and its effect on our behavioural patterns.